1. Introducing analytics on Azure

-With Azure Data Factory (there'll be more on this in Chapter 2, Building Your Modern Data Warehouse), Azure allows you to get a snapshot of data sources from your on-premises SQL Server.
-The same concept applies when you have other data sources from other cloud providers or SAAS products; you have the flexibility to get a copy of that data to your Azure data lake.
+With Azure Synapse Analytics, through data integrations, Azure allows you to get a snapshot of data sources from your on-premises SQL Server.
+The same concept applies when you have other data sources from other cloud providers or SaaS products; you have the flexibility to get a copy of that data to your Azure data lake.
 This flexibility is highly convenient because it does not put you in a vendor lock-in position where you need to do a full migration.

-Different companies have different reasons for adopting data analytics using a public cloud like Microsoft Azure.
+Different companies have different reasons for adopting data analytics using a public cloud such as Microsoft Azure.
 But more often than not, it boils down to three major reasons: rapid growth and scale, reducing costs, and driving innovation.

 End users are more demanding now than ever.
 If your application does not respond within seconds, the user is more likely to disengage with your service or product.

 Scaling does not only apply to the consumers of the applications; it is also important for data scientists, data engineers, and data analysts in order to analyze a company's data.
-Scaling an infrastructure is vital, as you cannot expect your data engineers to handle massive chunks of data (gigabytes to terabytes) and run scripts for testing your data models on a single machine.
-Even if you do serve this in a single high-performance server instance, it's going to take weeks or days for it to finish the test.
-Not to mention the fact that it's going to cause performance bottlenecks for the end users who are consuming the same database.
+Scaling an infrastructure is vital, as you cannot expect your data engineers to handle massive chunks of data (gigabytes to terabytes) and run scripts to test your data models on a single machine.
+Even if you do serve this in a single high-performance server instance, it's going to take weeks or days for it to finish the test, not to mention the fact that it's going to cause performance bottlenecks for the end users who are consuming the same database.

 With a modern data warehouse like Azure Synapse Analytics, you have some managed capabilities to scale, such as a dedicated caching layer.
 Caching will allow analysts, engineers, and scientists to query faster.

 Due to scaling demands, enterprises and businesses need to have a mechanism to expand their data infrastructure in a cost-effective and financially viable way.
-It is too expensive to set up a data warehouse on premises.
+It is too expensive to set up an on-premises data warehouse.
 The following are just a few of the cost considerations: